Team Status Report for Apr 12 2025

 Mobile App Development

-• Improved navigation and layout for smoother user experience
+• Improved user interface and user experience of our mobile app

 3. Next Steps